jjkamyk/Game_Of_Life/README.md

 # Game_Of_Life
-An implementation of John Conway's Game of Life
+An implementation of John Conway's Game of Life.